 Vienna residents have a reputedly tender relation with death.
 'Death has to be a Viennese...' goes a local 1960's song.
 Hence I took the 71 tramway (a local synonym for dying) out to Simmering at the Eastern fringe of Vienna.
 I passed car mechanics, betting shops, hair extension and erotic shops until tombstone masons took over and I arrived at the cemetery's main entrance.

-What To Expect At Zentralfriedhof
+What To See At Zentralfriedhof

 Close to the cemetery's entrance, the romantic arcades houses the most finely sculpted tombs (see photo) - the sort you'd expect in a top museum.
 Later on we discovered that the tombs in the wider interior were no different, just more varied.